 How Did This Get Made recently did a hilarious live episode on Breen’s magnum opus, Fateful Findings.

-From Letterboxd: Identical twin brothers become hybrid A.I (artificial intelligence) entities, yet torn in different directions to achieve justice for humanity.
+Letterboxd summary: Identical twin brothers become hybrid A.I (artificial intelligence) entities, yet torn in different directions to achieve justice for humanity.

 Ratings from around the web